Darrkhan/ArchLinux-Workflow/README.md

 ## Configuration and Ricing

-While I may not consider myself an expert at ricing, I've put effort into creating a clean and efficient configuration.
-I have opted for Hyprland with Waybar and nwg-drawer, a combination that I find particularly effective on Wayland, addressing all my requirements.
+I have opted for Hyprland with Waybar and nwg-drawer, following all my requirements.
 Both Wlogout and Swaylock function seamlessly and can be customized easily.

-Explore my dotfiles within this repository.

 ## Software